daniyalIbrahim/gsm-scanner/Readme.md

 ![gsm scanner](./docs/live.png)

 # Misc
-    Install the x11 server to run GUI apps from bash
+Install the x11 server to run GUI apps from wsl or docker containers

     sudo apt install x11-xserver-utils xorg
     # allow from anywhere to connect (used for opening gui from within Container)